Wyoming HiSET® Requirements

 - Residency: You do not have to be a resident of Wyoming to take the exam.

 - Test Preparation or Instruction: Test preparation or instruction is encouraged, but is not mandatory.

 - Practice Test: The practice test is mandatory only for 16–17 year old age waiver applicants.
 Contact your local ABE center for details.

 - Identification: You must present identification on test day at the HiSET test center.
-Current, unexpired government or accredited instructional institution-issued, unedited, unmodified/altered photo identification, foreign consulate ID, or border crossing cards are acceptable forms of identification.
+Acceptable forms of identification include:

 Make sure you read and understand all of the State Eligibility Requirements above.
-Below are addtional policies for taking the HiSET exam in Wyoming.
+Below are additional policies for taking the HiSET exam in Wyoming.

 Fees, Payment and Refunds

 - How much does it cost to take the HiSET exam in Wyoming?

 - Individual subtest costs are as follows: